 Forest School Programmes

 We offer Forest Schools Programmes for primary and secondary ages, either in our beautiful garden, or if you have the space, we can help you set up a Forest School area in your own school.
-Our education manager has 8 years experience running forest school session for children and young people from a variety of settings including EYFS, KS1, KS2, KS4, Pupil Referral Units and Schools for Children with Additional Needs.
+Our team of trained forest school leaders have many years experience running forest school session for children and young people from a variety of settings including EYFS, KS1, KS2, KS4, Pupil Referral Units and Schools for Children with Additional Needs.

 During a forest schools programme, children spend regular time learning outdoors, in child led, child intiatied activities.
 They do woodland crafts and activities such as fire-lighting, using tools to create wooden objects, den making, creative activities and lots of games.
 Creating a fun, supportive environment and giving children exciting, achievable tasks, enables them to succeed and build confidence and self-esteem, and develop new skills which support their learning back in the classroom.

 More information on the ethos, principles and background of Forest School is available at http://www.forestschoolassociation.org/